Learning Fourier series with parametrized quantum circuits: Methods and setup

-As a cut-off we choose a loss value of $5\cdot10^{-5}$ where the training terminates.
-We consider fits reaching this value as quasi-perfect because they correspond to an average absolute error of $0.7\%$ for each data point.
-While this cut-off corresponds to overfitting, it reveals ans\"atze that are well suited to learn arbitrary partial Fourier series of a given degree.
-Thus, for the measure of learning capability, it makes sense to reach these regions of very small absolute errors.
+As a cutoff, we choose a loss value of $5\times10^{-5}$ where the training terminates.
+We consider fits reaching this value as quasiperfect because they correspond to an average absolute error of $0.7\%$ for each data point.
+While this cutoff corresponds to overfitting, it reveals ans\"atze that are well suited to learn arbitrary partial Fourier series of a given degree.
+As the exact ground truth of the learning task for the learning capability is known, and we are interested in the model's ability to fit the Fourier functions exactly, such small absolute errors are sensible compared to a concrete real-world learning problem, where the generalization over potentially incomplete, corrupted, or noisy data has to be balanced and traded off with model accuracy on training data.

 We test on 100 randomly chosen normalized Fourier functions.
-This gives stable results for mean values and standard deviations of the loss values which are independent of the random initial parameters and the set of Fourier functions for each training.\footnote{See App.~\ref{ap:fourier} for details on the generation of the Fourier functions, their correlation, and the dependence of the learning capability on the set of Fourier functions.}
+This gives stable results for mean values and standard deviations of the loss values, which are independent of the random initial parameters and the set of Fourier functions for each training.
+In Appendix~\ref{ap:fourier} we provide details on the generation of the Fourier functions, their correlation, and the dependence of the learning capability on the set of Fourier functions.

-We provide a marker for an average loss value of $6.25\cdot10^{-4}$ depicted as a grey line in the plots for the learning capability because this level corresponds to an absolute average error for each function fit of less than $5\%$ of the maximum Fourier function value.
+We provide a marker for an average loss value of $6.25\times10^{-4}$ depicted as a gray line in the plots for the learning capability because this level corresponds to an absolute average error for each function fit of less than $5\%$ of the maximum Fourier function value.
 Below that value, we regard average loss values as not statistically significant and view the corresponding architectures as equal regarding their learning capability since there is no clear way to distinguish between different loss values in this regime, and no practical reason to do so.

 Regarding the architectures, we always use $R_X$ gates to encode the real-valued input data and a $\sigma_z$-measurement on the last qubit for layered PQCs as well as for dQNNs.